 Many members also reported being happy to offer a 'sliding scale' style of fees, where depending on your individual and financial circumstances, you and your counsellor may be able to negotiate a lower fee that meets your needs.

-Please do keep in mind that couple and family counselling is often slightly more expensive, as the number of clients per session can raise the hourly rate.
+Couple and family counselling is often slightly more expensive, as the number of clients per session can raise the hourly rate.